adaanene/AWS_Cloud_Solution_Project/documentation.md

 8. Edit routes:

-    - public rtb: add a route so that every subnet associated to the this rtb can "talk" to the internet gateway from anywhere (but not viceversa)
+    - public rtb: add a route so that every subnet associated to the this rtb can "talk" to the internet gateway from anywhere (but not vice-versa)

-    - private rtb: add a route so that every private subnet can access the internet from anywhere via Nat gateway.
+    - private rtb: add a route so that every private subnet can access the internet from anywhere via the Nat gateway.

 9. Security groups: